livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 > checkpoints are purposefully different, providing flexibility in handling various issues

 - What’s the downside?
-> increasing complexity in managing multiple versions of the system simultaneously
+> It may not be feasible in systems where one cannot isolate the component to be upgraded.

 - What about consistency?
 > Maintaining consistency across the system is a challenge with incremental replacement.
 As different nodes may be at different upgrade stages, ensuring that they all behave as if they were the same version can be complex.